editzinter/editzinter/README.md

 **Thanks for wandering into my corner of the internet 🖤**

-*Where code meets conscience, and bugs become beautiful mistakes*
+*Where code meets conscience, bugs become beautiful mistakes, and every semicolon carries the weight of dreams deferred but never abandoned*

 ![Footer](https://capsule-render.vercel.app/api?type=waving&color=0:ffffff,100:000000&height=100&section=footer)